yyxRoy/myself/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Yuxiang Yang is currently a 1st-year Ph.D. student at the Department of Computer Science and Technology, Tsinghua University, advised by Professor Ke Xu.
-He belongs to the [Internet Architecture & Security Lab](http://thucsnet.com/).
+He belongs to the [Internet Architecture &amp; Security Lab](http://thucsnet.com/).
 His research focuses on network security, particularly, protocol security, internet measurement, network & protocol fuzzing, network vulnerability discovery & attack.
 He has published many research papers at top security conferences like S&P, NDSS, ~~Usenix Security~~.
 He has obtained over 14 CVE/CNVD vulnerability numbers for a variety of influential protocol vulnerabilities, which have impacted over 20 home router vendors and cloud manufactures.

-### **Recent News** ###
+### **Recent News**

 **[09/2023]** (Pre & Prize) Presented our TCP hijacking work at the Open Week of CS Student Achievements and won the Longfor Scholarship 2023 (got five As from the judges (the only one))!

 **[08/2023]** (Paper) our TCP Hijacking paper accepted by [NDSS 2024](https://www.ndss-symposium.org/ndss2024/).
 Congratulations to myself!

+**[07/2023]** (Paper) our WiFi Traffic Hijacking paper accepted by [ACM TURC 2023](https://dl.acm.org/doi/10.1145/3603165.3607441).
+Congratulations, Xuewei!

-**[05/2023]** (Pre) Presented our WiFi MitM paper at the IEEE S&P 2023 (on-line)!
+**[05/2023]** (Pre) Presented our WiFi MitM paper at the [IEEE S&amp;P (Oakland) 2023](https://sp2023.ieee-security.org/program.html) (on-line)!

 **[03/2023]** (Paper) our TCP Chain Verification paper accepted by [Journal of Software](https://www.jos.org.cn/jos/article/abstract/mf024).
 Congratulations, Xuewei!

-**[09/2022]** (Paper) our WiFi MitM paper accepted by [IEEE S&P (Oakland) 2023](https://sp2023.ieee-security.org/program.html).
+**[09/2022]** (Paper) our WiFi MitM paper accepted by [IEEE S&amp;P (Oakland) 2023](https://sp2023.ieee-security.org/program.html).
 Congratulations, Xuewei!

 {style="text-align: justify;"}